napari/napari/docs/explanations/rendering.md

 For 3D images the chunks tend to be 3D blocks, but the idea is the same.
 [Neuroglancer](https://opensource.google/projects/neuroglancer) commonly stores
-the data in 64x64x64 voxel chunks which is 0.25MB per chunk.
-This is useful because you can view the data in XY, XZ or YZ and it performs the same in each orientation.
-It's also nice because you scroll through slices quickly since on average you have 32 slices above and below your current location.
+data in 64x64x64 voxel chunks which is 256,000 voxels per chunk.
+This is useful because you can view the data in XY, XZ or YZ orientations and it performs just as well in each case.
+It's also nice because you can scroll through slices quickly since on average you have 32 slices above and below your current location.

 ## Creating Chunks